Integrations > WebDav (Web-based Distributed Authoring and Versioning) for Mac.

 | Set-up | Mellem |

-✔ Centralized storage in Kontainer with built-in versioning and backup
+✔ Centralized file storage in Kontainer for proper versioning, backup, and collaboration.

 We are happy to help with setup, training, and best practices.